n-alex-goncalves/LambdaCalculusInterpreter/README.md

 The interpreter uses an applicative-order evaluation strategy to perform beta reduction on a lambda term.
 The interpreter can reduce complicated lambda expressions and also simulate SKI combinators and boolean logic (see notation at bottom).

 The interpreter was built by considering the lambda calculus system as a tree-like data structure.
-The program parses the tree in iterative steps to find the beta normal form of the lambda expression.
+The program parses the tree iteratively to find the beta normal form of the lambda expression.

 ## Demo
 ![](https://github.com/n-alex-goncalves/Lambda-Calculus-Interpreter/blob/main/interpreterGif.gif)